vgorbic1/Tutorials/JavaScript/popup_boxes.md

 ## Popup Boxes

 #### Alert box
 User have to click "OK" to proceed.
-To make line brake use \n.
+To make line brake use \n symbol.
 ```javascript
 alert('Hello! \n How are you?');
 ```